 Systemic muscle weakness often leads to fatigue or a general feeling of exhaustion.
 Exercising with a focus on endurance can decrease fatigue in many patients.

-While this disease has no cure, Rilutek (riluzole) is the only current medication approved for use.
+While this disease has no cure, Rilutek (riluzole) is the treatment of choice.
 It is an NMDA receptor antagonist that blocks glutamic acid residues which improves muscle response.
+Other medications like phenylbutyrate-taurursodiol and Edaravone are also FDA approved and have been shown to slow the rate of functional decline.

 Moderate daily exercise increases muscle endurance and decreases spasticity.
 Daily exercise of moderate intensity is an important treatment to prolong survival.

-An important distinguishing factor of this disease is that while this disease progressively weakens muscles, patients have no decrease in cognitive abilities.
+While this disease progressively weakens muscles, patients usually have no decrease in cognitive abilities.

 As the disease progresses, patients will need long-term respiratory support, as the diaphragm is weakened.
 Initially patients require C-PAP or Bi-pap only during sleep but progress to ventilator dependent states.
 Patients most commonly expire due to respiratory infections.